Dear Family, Friends, and Saint Francis Xavier Community,

 Rob Wennington, Athletic Director

 Two completed forms must be on file for a student to be eligible to participate in SFX Athletics programs.
 The athletics registration form is due at the end of the school year prior to participation on a school team.
 Student athletes must also return a Physician Permission slip (signed by their doctor), to be kept on file throughout the school year.
 This form is due prior to the start of competition and practice.
-Stay tuned for links and information for the 2020-2021 school year as we work to introduce programming with accommodations for safety this fall.
+Stay tuned for continued links and information for the 2020-2021 school year as we work to introduce programming with accommodations for safety throughout the year.

-Please contact email@example.com with questions.DOWNLOAD ATHLETIC PERMISSION VIEW TEAM SCHEDULES AND INFORMATION ACCESS DIRECTIONS TO AWAY GAMES
+Please contact email@example.com with questions.DOWNLOAD ATHLETIC PERMISSION SFX ATHLETICS STORE VIEW TEAM SCHEDULES AND INFORMATION ACCESS DIRECTIONS TO AWAY GAMES